matthias85/latex_template_thesis/README.md

-# Bachelor Thesis BA Dresden
+# Latex Template Thesis

 This is a latex template for thesis.
 Built with Texmaker 4.4.1 and MikTex

 ## What is this repository for?

-* A LaTeX template for writing a clean bachelor thesis with LaTeX
+* A LaTeX template for writing a clean thesis with LaTeX
-* v0.5

 * learn more about LaTeX at [https://www.latex-project.org/](https://www.latex-project.org/)

 ## Examples included for